Networking & P2P

 Protocol streams Registered protocol handlers over libp2p streams

-Metrics Peer count and connection count metrics
+Metrics Peer and connection metrics

 Consensus, block propagation and transaction propagation depend on a healthy P2P layer.

-3. libp2p host
+4. libp2p host

 The network server creates a libp2p host with: